 Noteworthy: Site allows users to launch a campaign with no selection process.

 Indiegogo is another popular rewards-based crowdfunding platform where you provide investors with something tangible and non-monetary in exchange for their money.
 Open to anyone, it touts itself as “where early adopters and innovation seekers find lively, imaginative tech before it hits the mainstream.”
 Its users are usually developing campaigns for tech innovations, creative works or community projects.

 Indiegogo launches around 19,000 campaigns every month.
 Its backers have raised more than $1 billion for its crowdfunders since its inception in 2008.
 It provides significant support and guidance to users from idea to market.
-You have access to creative services and partnerships for communications, production, retail, and distribution.
+You have access to creative services and partnerships for:

 The site offers two primary funding options: fixed and flexible.
 If you choose fixed funding and don’t achieve your funding goal, all money gets returned to backers.
 If you meet your goal, you’ll pay the platform 5% of the total and get your money within 15 days.

 With flexible funding, you keep whatever you raise, regardless of whether you reach funding objectives.
 While you must raise a minimum of $500 with either crowdfunding type, you also have the option to keep raising funds after your campaign ends.
 You do this with its InDemand feature, and you’re not required to set a new funding goal when you do.

 Transaction and processing fees vary by country, so make sure you know yours before beginning.

 Fee structure: No platform fee for organizers, 1.9 to 2.9% +.30 per transaction fee

 Noteworthy: Traditional business fundraisers have less success here.